Hyrrokkin User Guide

 Parser limitations

-- unary and binary operators must be explicity registered with the parser
+- unary and binary operators must be explicitly registered with the parser

 - unary operators have higher precedence than binary operators